latture/tresta/README.md

 Either pressing the open icon or clicking on the file menu and selecting open will allow you to choose a configuration file.
 An example configuration file is in the `examples` folder.
-Before opening with tresta, change the path specified by `"nodes"`, `"elems"`, and `"displacements"` to the correct path on your computer.
+Before opening with tresta, change the path specified by `"nodes"`, `"elems"`, `"props"`, and `"displacements"` to the correct path on your computer.
+By default the keys are specified relative to the default output path of the tresta binary (assuming that you placed the build output in a subfolder of the tresta root directory).
+If the executable is placed somewhere else, tresta will not find the files without modifying the paths in `config.json`.
 After selecting to open the properly configured `config.json` file the following should open:

 ![Tresta opening screen](assets/screenshots/tresta_simple_cubic.png)